sparkfun/Qwiic_Ublox_Gps_Py/README.md

 This is a Python module for the SparkFun GPS products based on u-blox GPS modules.

-This package should be used in conjunction with the overall [SparkFun qwiic Python Package](https://github.com/sparkfun/Qwiic_Py).
-New to qwiic?
-Take a look at the entire [SparkFun qwiic ecosystem](https://www.sparkfun.com/qwiic).
+This package is included in the overall [SparkFun qwiic Python Package](https://github.com/sparkfun/Qwiic_Py).
+While the module itself does not use I<sup>2</sup>C, it may none the less join the ranks when the Raspberry Pi has better support for clock stretching.
+None the less, a Qwiic connector has been included onboard so the GPS module can be used with our along side SparkFun's Qwiic products.

 ## Contents
 * [Supported Platforms](#supported-platforms)